atelier-saulx/selva/GET.md

    },
    theme: { ... ? },
    ads: {},
-   dictionairy: {},
+   dictionary: {},
    menu: {},
    social: {},

    layout: {
        default: { components: [] },
        match: { components: [] },
-       video: '$match' <---- ref to layout.match // think about this query language?
+       video: '$layout.match' // this is is a ref onnly within your own object - store with a bit mask -- make the api in set powerfull and good for this
    }
 }
 ```